mdpetters/mdpetters.github.io/_projects/4_projects.md

 title: " "
 description: T, RH, and composition dependence of SOA viscosity
 img: /assets/img/doe.png
-set: ["Toward closure between predicted and observed particle viscosity over a wide range temperature and relative humidity", "Predicting the influence of particle size on the glass transition temperature and viscosity of secondary organic material", "Characterization of a dimer preparation method for nanoscale organic aerosol","Volatility and Viscosity Are Correlated in Terpene Secondary Organic Aerosol Formed in a Flow Reactor", "A language to simplify computation of differential mobility analyzer response functions"]
+set: ["Open-hardware design and characterization of an electrostatic aerosol precipitator", "Toward closure between predicted and observed particle viscosity over a wide range of temperatures and relative humidity", "Predicting the influence of particle size on the glass transition temperature and viscosity of secondary organic material", "Characterization of a dimer preparation method for nanoscale organic aerosol","Volatility and Viscosity Are Correlated in Terpene Secondary Organic Aerosol Formed in a Flow Reactor", "A language to simplify computation of differential mobility analyzer response functions"]
 importance: 4

 ---